kchu25/CDLmotif.jl/README.md

 # Introduction

-This is a motif discovery method based on convolutional dictionary learning.
+This is a DNA-sequence-motif discovery method based on convolutional dictionary learning.

 # Usage:
 ```julia